Search results

 Whole organic umeboshi plums with shiso leaves.

 Umeboshi from Japan are botanically a type of apricot.
 However, they are often referred to as plums.
-They are known as Umeboshi plums.
-They have excellent physiological effects, especially a strong alkaline effect on the stomach and intestinal tract.
+They are known as umeboshi plums.
+They have excellent physiological effects, most notably a strong alkalizing effect on the stomach and intestinal tract.

-In Japan, they are marinated and fermented together with shiso in sea salt for about 6 months in large wooden barrels.
-They are then packed in jars as salted plums.
-With this process, a good quality can be produced that can have a calming effect, especially on acidic stomachs and intestines, without side effects.
+In Japan, they are pickled and fermented in sea salt with shiso for approximately six months in large wooden barrels.
+They are then packaged in jars as salted plums.
+This process produces high-quality plums that can exert their soothing effect, especially on overly acidic stomachs and intestines, without any side effects.

-Since the organic umeboshi with shiso is very salty (yang) and small quantities are often sufficient, they should only be used in small portions, but preferably daily.
+Since the organic umeboshi with shiso are very salty (yang) and often very small amounts are sufficient, they should only be used in small portions, but preferably daily.

-Tip from the herbal druggists: Drink miso & umeboshimus as a warming, strengthening drink.
+Tip from the herbalists: Drink miso and umeboshi mushroom as a warming, strengthening drink.

 More information on our website www.kräuterdrogerie.at